 My husband and I are big pasta fans, and we both love it with garlic and olive oil.
 The only thing better than garlic?
 Roasted garlic.
 That’s why I swooned when I found this Lemon Garlic Pasta recipe.
 It sounded like pasta heaven to me, and there was no way I wasn’t going to try it!

 If you are in the mood for a delicious pasta dish with simple flavors, this is it.
 Recipes don’t have to be complicated to be tasty.

 Let’s talk cheese.
-You don’t want the parmesan for this recipe to come from a shiny green canister, nor from a plastic bag.
+You don’t want the parmesan for this recipe to come from a shiny green canister.
 Go to the deli and buy a block of parmesan and grate it.
 It’s worth the extra effort, and it really isn’t that much extra effort.

-Speaking of extra effort, zest one of the lemons you juice (also not really much extra effort).
+Speaking of extra effort, zest one of the lemons before you juice it.
 It’s quick and is far better than dried lemon zest, and you will taste the difference.
 Finally, you need good olive oil.
-The simplicity of this dish lets you taste all the ingredients, and you’ll notice the difference.
+The simplicity of this dish lets you taste all the ingredients, so good olive oil is key.

-The dish went together very quickly once the garlic was roasted.
-I used angel hair pasta that cooked in only 4 minutes.
-It was ready by the time the garlic had cooled and been chopped.
-In fact, it would be worth it to roast some garlic on the weekend and have it ready for a quick and easy weeknight meal.
-Your lemon garlic pasta would be ready in 15-20 minutes.
+This dish went together very quickly once the garlic was roasted.
+I roasted the garlic late in the afternoon so it would be cooled by the time I was ready to start dinner.
+Tip: It would be worth it to roast some garlic on the weekend to have it ready for a quick and easy weeknight meal.
+Your Lemon Garlic Pasta would be ready in 15-20 minutes.